 - 15.1 Executive committee oversees matters related to the Association's strategic planning and the internal organisation and day-to-day running of the Association.
-It also hosts preliminary discussions on complex matters before these matters within the Executive's remit including the matters set out at Rule 15.2 before these matters are referred to Council. - 15.2 Executive has specific responsibilities for: - approving the Association's annual financial plan and budget - approving the level of membership subscriptions - the general financial and other management of the Association - controlling the investment of the moneys or other property of the Association held by the Trustees of the Association upon trust, and not immediately required for the purposes respectively of the Association or to which the various trusts are devoted, in such securities and in such manner as the Executive may think fit and from time to time to vary or realize such investments; but as regards any monies or other property held on or for any specific trust or object or otherwise forming a charitable endowment, subject to the trusts and law affecting the same respectively - entering into all such negotiations and contracts, and rescinding and varying all such contracts, and executing and doing all such acts, deeds, and things in the name and on behalf of the Association as it may consider expedient for or in relation to the exercise of the powers of the Executive herein conferred or otherwise delegated by Council for the purposes of the Association - approving temporary appointments - determining any annual cost of living increases to salary scales - having oversight of the internal organisation of the Association including the structure of Council and its committees - reviewing and agreeing the Association's strategic plans - taking an overview of the work of member support
+It also hosts preliminary discussions on complex matters before these matters within the Executive's remit including the matters set out at Rule 15.2 before these matters are referred to Council. - 15.2 Executive has specific responsibilities for: - reviewing and agreeing the Association's strategic plans - having oversight of the internal organisation of the Association including the structure of Council and its committees

-- 15.3 Executive takes delegated responsibility on behalf of ASCL Council for other matters delegated to it within the terms of reference set by ASCL Council. - 15.4 Whilst retaining its executive powers Executive can require committees of Executive to carry out some of the detailed work and report the outcomes to Executive. - 15.5 Executive will act on behalf of the Association with the authority of the Executive on any matters, provided that there is good reason to do so, and that in its judgement the Council will agree that there was a need for such action and will in due course approve its actions.
+- reviewing the effectiveness of Council, its structure and committees - approving the permanent staffing structure of the Association - taking an overview of the work of member support - approving the Association's annual financial plan and budget - approving the level of membership subscriptions - the general financial and other management of the Association - controlling the investment of the moneys or other property of the Association held by the Trustees of the Association upon trust, and not immediately required for the purposes respectively of the Association or to which the various trusts are devoted, in such securities and in such manner as the Executive may think fit and from time to time to vary or realize such investments; but as regards any monies or other property held on or for any specific trust or object or otherwise forming a charitable endowment, subject to the trusts and law affecting the same respectively - entering into all such negotiations and contracts, and rescinding and varying all such contracts, and executing and doing all such acts, deeds, and things in the name and on behalf of the Association as it may consider expedient for or in relation to the exercise of the powers of the Executive herein conferred or otherwise delegated by Council for the purposes of the Association - determining any annual cost of living increases to salary scales - 15.3 Executive takes delegated responsibility on behalf of ASCL Council for other matters delegated to it within the terms of reference set by ASCL Council. - 15.4 Whilst retaining its executive powers Executive can require committees of Executive to carry out some of the detailed work and report the outcomes to Executive. - 15.5 Executive will act on behalf of the Association with the authority of the Council on any matters, provided that there is good reason to do so, and that in its judgement the Council will agree that there was a need for such action and will in due course approve its actions.